 Why is this bill important?

 As diabetes care and education specialists, we know that self-management can be a path to a better quality of life.
 However, barriers within the Medicare benefit keep some of our most vulnerable citizens from accessing DSMT.
 The Expanding Access to DSMT Act (H.R.
 5804 and S. 2203) will reduce barriers and improve Medicare beneficiary access to DSMT services in the following ways:

 - Allows the initial 10 hours of DSMT during the first year to remain available until fully utilized.
 If there's a determination of medical necessity, then an additional 6 hours of training/ education may be added.

 - Removes the restriction related to coverage of DSMT and Medical Nutrition Therapy (MNT) services furnished on the same day.

 - Excludes DSMT services from Part B cost-sharing and deductible requirements.

 - Permits physicians and qualified non-physician practitioners who are not directly involved in managing an individual's diabetes to refer them for DSMT services.
-An example would be a specialist treating a comorbidity like gangrene or vision loss, or an emergency room doctor.
+Examples include podiatrists, specialists treating a comorbidity like gangrene or vision loss, or an emergency room doctor.

-Subscribe to the Advocacy Forum on MyAADE Network to get the latest advocacy updates and information on the re-introduction of this legislation.
+Subscribe to the Advocacy Forum on ADCES Connect to get the latest advocacy updates and information on the re-introduction of this legislation.